duartelopes19/FEUP-FSI/LOGBOOK5.md

 As we can see from the images, these shells include both a ```PWD``` and ```OLDPWD``` and a ```SHLVL``` variable, but there's no ```PATH``` variable defined.

 ## Task 2
+In this task we have a file named stack.c which has a buffer overflow vulnerability.
+Firstly, we open a file named "badfile" and copy its first 517 characters to a char array named str.
+After that we invoke the dummy function passing by argument the string buffer which then calls the bof function which uses the strcpy function to copy the string buffer content to another char buffer with only 100 characters capacity.
+Once, strcpy has no boundary check it would originate a buffer overflow, once we are copying a larger sized string to a smaller sized one.
+Lastly, by manipulating badfile, e.g writing 100 characters and after that shellcode we could exploit this buffer overflow due to the bof strcpy vulnerability and gain the root privilege due to this Set-UID bit being set.

 ## Task 3